 Standing on your feet all day necessitates you to be in comfortable shoes to concentrate on your tasks without unnecessary fatigue and distraction.
-Select good brands that are sure to keep healthcare professionals on their feet in comfort.
+Select good brands, such as the adidas yeezy boost 700, that are sure to keep healthcare professionals on their feet in comfort.

 #6: A TV Streaming Device